Summer Safety for People with Seizures

 Yard Safety

 Staying safe at home should be a priority for everyone.
-People with uncontrolled epilepsy may sometimes need extra safeguards in outdoor spaces.
+People with drug-resistant epilepsy may sometimes need extra safeguards in outdoor spaces.
 A few things to consider:

-• Be aware of the risk of burns and scalds when using an outdoor grill or barbecue.
+• Be aware of the risk of burns when using an outdoor grill or barbecue.
 Take precautions for safety around sources of heat.

 • If you or a loved one has seizures that cause them to fall, avoid rough concrete or gravel surfaces.
 Consider grass, bark mulch, or wooden decking as safer options to reduce the risk of injury from a fall.